Protesters clash at UCLA as police move in to clear encampments on college campuses across country - Boston News, Weather, Sports | WHDH 7News

 Brown University, another Ivy League school, reached an agreement Tuesday with protesters on its Rhode Island campus.
 Demonstrators said they would close their encampment if administrators consider divestment from Israel in October — apparently the first time a U.S. college has agreed to protester demands to vote on divestment.

 Meanwhile, at Northern Arizona University in Flagstaff, police in riot gear closed in on an encampment late Tuesday and arrested about 20 people for trespassing.
-University officials warned earlier that day that students would face criminal charges if they did not disperse.
+University officials had warned that students would face criminal charges if they did not disperse.

 First-year student Brayden Lang watched from the sidelines.
 “I still know very little about this conflict,” he said.
 “But the deaths of thousands is something I cannot stand for.”

-Police also cleared an encampment on Wednesday morning at Tulane University in New Orleans and took down all but one tent at the University of Wisconsin in Madison, where police with shields shoved protesters, resulting in a scrum and at least a dozen arrests.
+Police also cleared an encampment Wednesday morning at Tulane University in New Orleans and took down all but one tent at the University of Wisconsin in Madison, where police with shields shoved protesters, resulting in a scrum and at least a dozen arrests.
+Four officers were injured, including a state trooper who was hit in the head with a skateboard, according to University of Wisconsin police spokesperson Marc Lovicott.

+California State Polytechnic University, Humboldt, was tallying damage after police on Tuesday cleared protesters from two halls that they had occupied since early last week.
+Of those arrested, 13 are students, one is a faculty member and 18 are not students, the university said in a statement.

 The nationwide campus protests began at Columbia in response to Israel’s offensive in Gaza after Hamas launched a deadly attack on southern Israel on Oct.
 7. Militants killed about 1,200 people, most of them civilians, and took roughly 250 hostages.
 Vowing to stamp out Hamas, Israel has killed more than 34,000 Palestinians in the Gaza Strip, according to the Health Ministry there.